avnishn/mnist_digit_tracker_public/README.md

 1) Start Roscore in one terminal
 2) In another terminal enter your catkin wkspc directory and
-   1) launch the mnist publisher node: rosrun mnist_publisher mnist_publisher_node
+   1) launch the mnist publisher node: rosrun mnist_digit_tracker mnist_publisher_node
    2) To exit the publisher node, type in ^c and then hit enter (this is a bug, you have to hit enter afterwards)
-3) In another terminal enter the following: rosrun mnist_publisher mnist_subscriber_node.py
+3) In another terminal enter the following: rosrun mnist_digit_tracker mnist_subscriber_node.py
-5) In another terminal, launch  rviz: roslaunch mnist_publisher rviz.launch
+5) In another terminal, launch  rviz: roslaunch mnist_digit_tracker rviz.launch
 6) In the termnial with your mnist_publisher_node, you should be able to enter a number, and see the contour of the corresponding mnist image displayed in rviz.
 ************************************